Shruti192903/Recipe_Ideas/README.md

 - **Vite Team** - For the amazing build tool

 ---

-**Built with ❤️ for Taylor and all the busy professionals who want to cook great meals at home!**

 *Ready to start cooking?
 Run `npm run dev` and discover your next favorite recipe!* 🍽️